intersystems-ib/SecurityMirrorSync/README.md

 For example: In the case a user has been created, The routine launched by the Task, exports all the users.

 # Notes and limitations
-SecurityMirrorSync does not remove Users, Roles, Resources, etc.
+SecurityMirrorSync does not remove services (there is no corresponding API).

-It is recommended to disable users instead of removing them from the system (while using this add-on).
+It is recommended to disable services instead of removing them from the system (while using this add-on).

 For SecurityMirrorSync to work properly, do not disable the following Audit events: